Unix Line Discard

 delete the current line of input in the terminal itself.
 To confirm

-If the output contains the text kill = ^U
+If the output contains the text kill = ^U, then

 current line of input.
 This would happen regardless of what program